-Epidemiology is a term used largely in medical sociology and describing the study of the occurrence and distribution of diseases.
+Epidemiology is a term used largely in sociology of health and medecine and describing the study of the occurrence and distribution of diseases.
 Epidemiology investigates changes in the frequency of occurrence or incidence and association of diseases with particular physical or social locations.
 Epidemiological research can be conducted on crime - viewed as analogous to a disease of society - and a host of social problems.

 American College of Epidemiology - History and Mission: Over the past three decades, epidemiology, has matured into a field of its own, as both an academic discipline and a field of practice in a large variety of health agencies, hospitals, and research insitututions.

 The past twenty years have been marked by a significant increase in the number of individuals who have chosen epidemiology as a career or who have entered epidemiology from such disciplines as medicine, statistics, sociology, genetics, and biology.

 The American College of Epidemiology was incorporated in 1979 to develop criteria for professional recognition of epidemiologists and to address their professional concerns.
 The College has benefitted from the leadership of the leading epidemiologists in the world.

 Emerging Themes in Epidemiology - online journal published by BioMed Central.